lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 origin.

-It is difficult to ascertain just what kind of backgammon the Greeks played in the earlier ages; but from different writ- ings we gather that often, when they speak of *dice playing*, they do not mean simply hazard, but a species rather of the first-named game, where the throws of the dice are used to direct certain and skilful moves of the pieces.
+It is difficult to ascertain just what kind of backgammon the Greeks played in the earlier ages; but from different writings we gather that often, when they speak of *dice playing*, they do not mean simply hazard, but a species rather of the first-named game, where the throws of the dice are used to direct certain and skilful moves of the pieces.